Sandeep Goyal

 Sandeep Goyal (born 5 December 1962 in Amritsar, Punjab, India) is an Indian businessperson, media entrepreneur and author.
 He is the founder and current chairman of the Mogae Group.
 He was also the founder-chairman and former JV partner of Dentsu in India and Middle East.
-At the end of April, 2021, he purchased a 100% stake in Rediffusion and Everest, two of India’s largest independent agencies, and took charge as Managing Director.
+At the end of April 2021, he purchased a 100% stake in Rediffusion and Everest, two of India’s largest independent agencies, and took charge as Managing Director.
 He has been in the advertising, media and digital industry for over 37 years.

 Early life

 Sandeep Goyal was born in Amritsar, Punjab on 5 December 1962.
 He did his schooling at St. John’s High School, Chandigarh (1977).
 He has his college degree from D.A.V.
 College, Chandigarh, with Honors in English Literature.
 He topped the Panjab University that year (1982) and was awarded a gold medal.
-At college, he was a debater, with a long list of inter-college and University prizes to his credit.
 Goyal went on to do his MBA from FMS Delhi (1984).
 In 2018, he completed his PhD. from FMS Delhi.

 Family

 Goyal's parents were both senior officers in the government.
 His father, Dr. S L Goyal, from the first batch of BITS Pilani, is an M. Tech from Punjab Engineering College and a PhD in Electrical Engineering.
 He retired as Chief Engineer from the Punjab State Electricity Board.

-Goyal's mother, Mrs. Kailash Goyal, retired from the IAS, having served as Director Food & Civil Supplies, Director Local Government, Labour Commissioner Punjab and adorned many other key posts in her 35 years long innings in civil service.
+Goyal's mother, Kailash Goyal, retired from the IAS, having been Director Food & Civil Supplies, Director Local Government, Labour Commissioner Punjab and had many other posts in her 35 years in civil service.

 Goyal and his wife Tanya Goyal set up the Kailasham Arts Trust in 2015 for promotion of the Indian arts.

 Goyal has a daughter Carol, who is a lawyer by training.